-(A bit about me – I only write for women.
-And I am only going to address things that wives can change in this post.
+(A bit about me – I only write for women – so I am only going to address things that wives can change and control in this post.
+We cannot control our husbands.
+We can powerfully influence them.
+But we can’t change them.
 My goal is to point wives towards having Christ as Lord and towards obeying His Word and His beautiful design for marriage.)

 FLIRTING IN OUR CULTURE

 Our culture thinks nothing about married people flirting with others.
 It’s “not a big deal.”
 It won’t hurt anyone!
 That is what a lot of us believe, at least.